What causes wildfires? How do wildfires spread so quickly?

 Harden your home and create defensible spaces.
 Take steps to make your home and property more resilient to a possible wildfire.
 Regularly clear dead vegetation from your lawn and your roof.
 Place screens over your vents and beneath your deck to prevent embers from floating in and catching fire.
 When possible, replace or upgrade flammable components of your home with ignition resistant materials.
 Keep your lawn watered and trimmed.
 Trim trees at least six feet above the ground and clear smaller vegetation from beneath.

-For more information about home hardening and creating defensible spaces, check out our blog here!
+For more information about wildfire resources and checklists, check out our Resources page here!

 To learn about Germania Insurance and our insurance products, request a free quote online or reach out to one of our Authorized Agents today!